bmc/classutil/index.md

     getSubMap returns Map(getSub1 -> 1, getSub2 -> 2)
     keys=Set(intClass, float, someString, int, subMap, list)

+Note the inclusion of an `asMap()` method that returns the original map that was used to create the bean.

+Nested maps are automatically converted via `MapToBean`, unless `recurse` is `false`.

+### Caveats

 The resulting bean can really only be used via reflection.
 Its type (class) is created on the fly, so it cannot be imported ahead of time.
 However, a reflected bean works well with APIs that expect such things.

-Note the inclusion of an `asMap()` method that returns the original map that was used to create the bean.

-Nested maps are automatically converted via `MapToBean`, unless `recurse` is `false`.

 There are a few restrictions imposed on any map that is to be converted.

 * Only maps with string keys can be converted.
 * The string keys must be valid Java identifiers.

+### Under the covers

+Internally, `MapToBean` uses [ASM][] to create a Java interface from the map.
+It then uses [`java.lang.reflect.Proxy`](http://java.sun.com/javase/6/docs/api/java/lang/reflect/Proxy.html) to create a dynamic implementation of that interface that satisfies the `get` method calls directly from the original map.

+This approach turns out to be simpler to implement (and, therefore, simpler to reason about) than directly generating a class that serves up the map's values.

 ## API Docs